Visit the Coney Island History Project under the Wonder Wheel!

 Exhibits at Deno's Wonder Wheel Park

 The Coney Island History Project's free outdoor banner exhibits will return to Deno's Wonder Wheel Park for the 2024 season.
-The banners will be on view through the end of October during park hours.
+The banners are on view through the end of October during park hours.

 The Wonder Wheel and the Immigrant Dream tells the remarkable story of the Wonder Wheel and the family that operates Deno's Wonder Wheel Park.
 The colorful history banners are located on the Wheel's walkway adjacent to the History Project, as well as below Deno's Phoenix Roller Coaster.